Based on what you've told us, it looks like you're covered by the Security Services Industry Award [MA000016].

 - double time for the hours they work, until they are released from duty to have an 8 hour break between shifts

-- when they eventually get their break between shifts, the ordinary hourly pay rate for any ordinary hours they don’t work because they are taking the break.
+- when they eventually get their break between shifts, the minimum hourly pay rate for any ordinary hours they don’t work because they are taking the break.

 When employees get an 8 hour break between shifts when working overtime but start work later than their normal shift the next day so they get a break they get paid: